tillo13/kumori_cli_engine/README.md

 ## Introduction
+As far as the name, Kumori (ku-mo-ri / 曇り) means 'cloudy' in Japanese.
+So this is a bit of play on the word where instead of grey and gloom of clouds, it's been said to embody the sunshine and positivity that comes after the clouds and rain!

-InstantID  [InstantID GitHub](https://github.com/InstantID/InstantID) has an excellent, tuning-free approach to identity-preserving generation, allowing for the swift creation of stylized portraits with a singular input image.
+Kumori is rooted strongly in the InstantID [InstantID GitHub](https://github.com/InstantID/InstantID) code as they have an excellent, tuning-free approach to identity-preserving generation, allowing for the swift creation of stylized portraits with a singular input image.
 The original InstantID implementation, leverages state-of-the-art AI to achieve remarkable fidelity in generated images, supporting a wide range of artistic renditions while preserving the unique identities captured in source images.

 InstantID is accessible through user-friendly interfaces like Gradio, facilitating easy experimentation for users without deep technical expertise in command-line tools or programming.
 While this approach demystifies AI's complexities, it often caters to one-off generation tasks rather than batch processing or integrated workflows that many developers and researchers may require, I wanted to be able to "set it and forget it" to generated images.

 Since its realized I have been testing a way to automate InstantID in conjunction with various working HuggingFace models to offer a more versatile and automation-friendly solution.
 This approach is designed for those seeking deeper customization, speed in batch image processing, and a more scriptable interaction with InstantID's capabilities, bypassing the GUI constraints for increased flexibility and efficiency.

 ## Why a CLI-based Approach?
-The motivation behind developing a CLI-based interface for InstantID interaction stems mostly from the fact that I have an RTX3060, and waiting for an image to just try another bunch of settings was too time consuming, and would rather create several, and decide for myself what felt best, based on some of the ideal settings at differing strengths --it's worked out pretty good so far, so thought I'd share.
+The motivation behind developing a CLI-based interface for InstantID interaction stems mostly from the fact that I have an RTX3060, which works alright, but leaves a bit to be desired on wait times to produce.
+And waiting for an image to just try another bunch of settings was too time consuming, and would rather create several, and decide for myself what felt best, based on some of the ideal settings at differing strengths --it's worked out pretty good so far, so thought I'd share.

 This project, therefore, extends the original brilliance of InstantID into a realm where developers and researchers can harness its capabilities in a more flexible, efficient, and programmable manner, opening new avenues for creative and analytical tasks without relying on graphical interfaces.